DustinBandigan/TEAMZEUZ/README.md

 # TEAMZEUZ
 PROLOGI Project of TEAM ZEUZ

-This project is a POS type made for any items want to keep data with.
+This project is a POS that stores data/ items you want to keep.
+It keeps track of the

 GROUP MEMBERS:
-Bandigan, Dustin Josh
+- Bandigan, Dustin Josh
-Yang, Yuankai
+- Yang, Yuankai